doctorfree/nvim-lazyman/README.md

 This procedure allows you to keep any existing `~/.config/nvim` and install multiple Neovim configurations, each in its own separate `~/.config/$NVIM_APPNAME` folder.

+**[Important Not:]** If `nvim-lazy` is installed and initialized using the `NVIM_APPNAME` environment variable as described in this section then it is important to add the setting and export of this variable to your shell's initialization file (e.g. `.bashrc` for Bash users, `.zshrc` for Zsh users).
+Add the line `export NVIM_APPNAME="nvim-lazy"` to your shell initialization and re-login or source the initialization file.
+If this is not done then subsequent invocations of `nvim` will attempt to use `~/.config/nvim` rather than `~/.config/nvim-lazy`.